-Goods of faulty manufacture may qualify for a refund or remission of duty.
+Goods of faulty manufacture may also qualify for a refund or remission of duty.

-Applications for refund or remission must be made using form NZCS 248.
+Applications for refund or remission must be made using form NZCS 248, unless you are an approved licensee (refer Approved Licensee).
 Customs will consider your application and decide whether to grant a refund or remission of duty, or decline the application.

-Customs may decline your refund or remission application if the damage, destruction, pillage or loss of the goods was caused by the wilful act or negligence by the licensee, or any of your employees.
+Customs may decline your refund or remission application if the damage, destruction, pillage or loss of the goods was caused by a willful act or negligence by the licensee, or any of your employees.
 If the refund or remission is declined, you have the right to appeal to a Customs Appeal Authority against this decision.